 No. Many of our best MBA candidates have work experience from a variety of fields, including technical and service-oriented professions.
-We have had engineers, teachers, computer scientists, authors, entrepreneurs, chemists, lawyers, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.
+We have had engineers, teachers, medical students, computer scientists, authors, entrepreneurs, chemists, lawyers/law students, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.

 We encourage applicants who have done high-caliber work but only have a couple of years of experience.
 Remember, we seek at least 24 months of post-undergraduate work experience.
 This experience should include evidence of career progression, teamwork and leadership, and quantifiable business results.